If/Then: Productions

-After a developmental lab in April, 2013, featuring Idina Menzel and directed by Michael Greif, If/Then staged an out-of-town tryout at the National Theatre, Washington, D.C. from November 5 to December 8, 2013.
+After a developmental lab in April 2013, featuring Idina Menzel and directed by Michael Greif, If/Then staged an out-of-town tryout at the National Theatre, Washington, D.C. from November 5 to December 8, 2013.

 The musical began previews on Broadway at the Richard Rodgers Theatre on March 5, 2014, and officially opened on March 30.

-The Broadway production is directed by Greif, with choreography by Larry Keigwin, sets by Mark Wendland, costumes by Emily Rebholz, lighting by Kenneth Posner, and orchestrations by Michael Starobin.
-The original cast includes Menzel as Elizabeth, LaChanze as Kate, James Snyder as Josh, and Anthony Rapp as Lucas, along with Tamika Sonja Lawrence, Jenn Colella, Jerry Dixon, and Jason Tam.
+The production was directed by Greif, with choreography by Larry Keigwin, sets by Mark Wendland, costumes by Emily Rebholz, lighting by Kenneth Posner, and orchestrations by Michael Starobin.
+The original cast included Menzel as Elizabeth, LaChanze as Kate, James Snyder as Josh, and Anthony Rapp as Lucas, along with Tamika Sonja Lawrence, Jenn Colella, Jerry Dixon, and Jason Tam.
 A national tour, with Menzel again in the starring role, began in Denver in October 2015.

-A South Korean production is set to play in Hongik Daehakro Art Center Grand Theater from December 8, 2022 to February 26, 2023.
+A South Korean production played in Hongik Daehakro Art Center Grand Theater from December 8, 2022 to February 26, 2023.

+In February 2025 a two-night staged concert of the musical was performed for in London at the Savoy Theatre.
+The production starred Kerry Ellis as Beth/Liz, David Hunter as Lucas and Adam Garcia as Josh.

 Synopsis

-NOTE: An intermission is taken after "Surprise."

-Elizabeth Vaughn returns to New York City to start her life over.
-She's thirty-eight, recently divorced, twelve years away from her beloved New York: a city planner who has only taught city planning and has never planned a city.
-On her first day back ("What If?"), she meets two friends in the park—Lucas, a friend from her undergrad years (and onetime lover, long ago, who now identifies as bisexual), and Kate, her spirited new neighbour.
-Lucas wants her to come with him to meet some of his fellow activists, gathering signatures at a table across the park.
-But Kate wants her to get coffee and listen to a sexy guy playing guitar nearby.
-Kate calls her "Liz"—the two of them having decided the previous night, over wine, that Elizabeth should have a new name for her new life.
-Lucas, for his part, likes "Beth".

-We see her go both ways—with Kate, as "Liz", and with Lucas, as "Beth".
-Her lives diverge in that moment.
-And we follow them both.